ItsKris1/social-network/audit_checklist.md

 [x] Did all the users that are common to the group receive the message in realtime?
 Using the three browsers with the users, continue chatting between the users in the group.
-[ ] Did the chat between the users went well? (did not crash the server) [x] Can you confirm that it is possible to send emojis via chat to other users?
+[ ] Did the chat between the users went well? (did not crash the server) Accepting a user request to join the group doesnt actually add that user to group but other than that it works well.
+[x] Can you confirm that it is possible to send emojis via chat to other users?

 # Notifications